A2osX/A2osX/.Docs/User Guide.md

 The *km.ramworks* is used only on systems with greater then 128K of memory provided by a RamWorks compatible 80-col card in an Apple //e.
 It turns any additional memory into a ram disk */RAM3*.
 You should **NOT** load the *km.ramworks* module on Apple //GS systems.

-The *km.vsdrive* module helps you connect to an ADTPRO server via a Super Serial Card (SSC).
+The *km.vsdrive* module helps you connect to an *ADTPRO* server via a Super Serial Card (SSC).
 This module will use the first Super Serial Card in your system set with Interrupts off.
 It is also best if you set this SSC at a baud rate of 115200.
 If you have more then one SSC system and you are using the others for terminals you should fully understand how to configure the cards, Kernel Modules, and the SSC drivers for optimal performance.
+If you are using this module on an emulator, see the section below on *AppleWin* for important information about using *ADTPro*.

 The *km.appletalk* module helps ProDOS talk to APPLETALK, though at the moment A2osX cannot use this facility until we complete the ATLOGIN/Mount programs.
 On most of our media you will find this KM stored in a subdirectory of ./SYS which means it is not loaded at start up.
 As this module is in development, in may not be included on the media you download.